kevin-wynn-cloud/AWS-Projects/README.md

 # AWS-Projects
-I have documented various AWS explorations in different AWS labs and projects.
+I have documented AWS explorations in different AWS labs and projects.
 Please explore the different folders within the repository.
-In these sections, I've strived to provide detailed narration and illustrations of my lab experiences.
+In these sections, I've strived to provide detailed narration and illustrations of my experiences.

 While I have not documented all the labs I have completed, I intend to revisit the early labs I completed without documenting the process.
 I will re-complete them and provide detailed walkthroughs to share my experience.
 Currently, the labs with links are the ones for which I have already completed the walkthroughs, while those without links are labs I have completed but did not document.